ent/ent/doc/md/schema-mixin.md

 title: Mixin
 ---

-A `Mixin` allows you to create reusable pieces of `ent.Schema` code.
+A `Mixin` allows you to create reusable pieces of `ent.Schema` code that can be injected into other schemas using composition.

 The `ent.Mixin` interface is as follows: